Tianjin Jinmen Tiger F.C.

 The club's predecessor was called Tianjin Football Club and they predominantly played in the top tier, where they won several domestic league and cup titles.
 In 1993, the club was reorganized to become a completely professional football club.
+In 1998, they were reformed as Tianjin TEDA Football Club (天津泰达足球俱乐部 (Tiānjīn Tàidá Zúqiú Jùlèbù)).
 Since then, they have won the 2011 Chinese FA Cup and were runners-up in the 2010 Chinese Super League season.
-The club is one of only four clubs that has stayed in the top tier for all fifteen seasons since the establishment of the Chinese Super League, the other three being Shandong Luneng Taishan, Beijing Guoan, and Shanghai Shenhua.
-Notable players of the team include Yu Genwei and Li Weifeng.
+In 2021, they changed their name to Tianjin Jinmen Tiger Football Club.

-According to Forbes, Tianjin are the 8th most valuable football team in China, with a team value of $84 million, and an estimated revenue of $15 million in 2015.
+According to Forbes, Tianjin is the 8th most valuable football team in China, with a team value of $84 million, and an estimated revenue of $15 million in 2015.

 History

 Tianjin Football Club

 The club's first incarnation came in 1951 when the local government sports body decided to take part in China's first fully nationalized football league tournament and decided to merge the best players from Beijing and Tianjin to create the North China Football Team.
 The team name was taken from the football team in the 1910 multi-sport event Chinese National Games that also represented the same regions.
-The team ended up finishing fourth in their debut season and with the football league gradually expanding the team were allowed to separate themselves from Beijing and the local government sports body were allowed to reformed the club as Tianjin Football Team in 1956.
+The team ended up finishing fourth in their debut season and with the football league gradually expanding, the team was allowed to separate themselves from Beijing and the local government sports body were allowed to reformed the club as Tianjin Football Team in 1956.
 The players were mainly from the United White team that lost to the United Red team in the finals of the 1956 Chinese National Olympic Football Trial.
 The club took part in the expanding 1957 Chinese national football league tournament where they ended the campaign as runners-up at the end of the season.
-By 1959 the club would hire from within and promoted former team captain Zeng Xuelin as their manager who would return this good faith by winning the 1960 league title as well as the Chinese FA Cup.
-For the next several seasons Tianjin would now become regular title contenders, however the Cultural Revolution halted football within the country and when it returned Zeng Xuelin had already left to join the Beijing Football Team set-up.
+By 1959, the club would hire from within and promoted former team captain Zeng Xuelin as their manager, who would return this good faith by winning the 1960 league title as well as the Chinese FA Cup.
+For the next several seasons, Tianjin would now become regular title contenders.
+However, the Cultural Revolution halted football within the country and when it returned, Zeng Xuelin had already left to join the Beijing Football Team.